 Photo Gallery

-Mumm also displays a number of photographs by Adams – a permanent collection loaned to Mumm by his grandson Matthew Adams.
-During our first visit, the gallery contained original Sierra Nevada mountain photographs by both Adams and more recent outdoor photographer, Galen Rowell.
-Some of the photographs in this exhibition were for sale – in the $20,000 to $30,000 price range.
+Mumm Napa Valley also displays a number of photographs by Adams from a permanent collection loaned to Mumm by his grandson Matthew Adams.
+During our first visit, the gallery contained original Sierra Nevada Mountain photographs by both Adams and more recent outdoor photographer, Galen Rowell (who along with his wife Barbara tragically died in a plane crash in Bishop, CA).
+Some of the photographs in their exhibitions are for sale; we have seen prices in the $20,000 to $30,000 range.
 Over the years this gallery has displayed iconic works from other top photographers including Robert Turner, Todd Hido and musician Graham Nash.

-Mumm Napa takes their last tasting at 530pm and closes to all new visitors by 6pm.
-For more information about Mumm Napa, visit their website for current exhibits and other details and or to join one of their wine clubs: www.mummnapa.com
+Mumm Napa Valley takes their last tasting at 530pm and closes to all new visitors by 6pm.
+For more information about Mumm Napa Valley, to schedule an appointment, to join one of their wine clubs, or for current art exhibition status, visit their website: www.mummnapa.com

 Hospitality Center